ShellShockQ/docs-site/docs/user-guide/systemrequirements.md

 ## Docker requirements (host)

 Docker is a technology for delivering a set of software and all its prerequisites and run them in an isolated manner to reduce installation steps and to eliminate troubleshooting environmental differences.
-Docker can run on many operating systems, but currently the Zowe Docker image is for x86 Linux (Intel, AMD).
-Support for platforms such as zLinux, zCX, Windows, and more will be added over time.
+Docker can run on many operating systems, but currently the Zowe Docker image is for x86 Linux (Intel, AMD) and zLinux ("s390x").
+Support for platforms such as zCX, Windows, and more will be added over time.

 To get Docker for Linux, you should check your Linux software repository.
 Whether using Ubuntu, Red Hat, SuSE, and many other types of Linux, you can install Docker the same way you install other software on Linux through the package manager.